 Other Most Common Questions About Acid Reflux

 Below a list of the most common questions from our readers, if you have a question, feel free to contact us, we’ll be happy to help :-)

 - Q. Where does acid reflux come from ?

-A. Acid reflux comes from acids in the stomach receding into the esophagus, which in turn can cause heartburn, chest pain, difficulty swallowing, regurgitation, dental erosion, and in some cases, asthma.
+A. Acid reflux comes from acids in the stomach receding into the esophagus, which in turn could cause heartburn, chest pain, difficulty swallowing, regurgitation, dental erosion, and in some cases, asthma.

 - Q. Is acid reflux dangerous ?

 A. During an acid reflux episode, stomach acid hits the esophagus which results in a burning sensation.
-If left untreated, it can potentially cause damage to the esophagus lining.
-It can be dangerous if the episodes are frequent and left untreated.
+If left untreated, it could potentially cause damage to the esophagus lining.
+It could be dangerous if the episodes are frequent and left untreated.

 - Q. How long will acid reflux last ?

-A. Acid reflux can last anywhere from days, months, years.
-The reason and diet of the person can all contribute to the amount of time the symptoms last.
-If it can be treated by medication, it can be alleviated.
-Episodes can be triggered by pregnancy and obesity.
+A. Acid reflux could last anywhere from days, months, years.
+The reason and diet of the person could all contribute to the amount of time the symptoms last.
+If it can be treated by medication, it could be alleviated.
+Episodes could be triggered by pregnancy and obesity.
 In those cases, pressure is applied to the abdomen which causes the acid from the stomach to be pushed up to the esophagus.
 If you are suffering from a minor case, taking an over-the-counter ant-acid tablet may help.